 We are here for you!
 University can be a challenging time, whether it’s academic stress, relationship troubles or you just want to chat about life, we are here to listen.
 We can also offer you information and the contact information for sources of guidance within college, Cambridge and/or the UK.

-We have a brand new Chaplain starting in 2015, Andrew Hammond.
-Andrew joins King’s as Chaplain after stints in London as a parish priest and as a minor canon of St Paul’s Cathedral.
-Before ordination in 2007 he worked in classical music: first as an opera singer, and then in arts management.
-At King’s his role encompasses both pastoral care of all the students and staff and worship in Chapel.
+Andrew joined King’s as Chaplain after stints in London as a parish priest and as a minor canon of St Paul’s Cathedral.
+Before ordination in 2007, he worked in classical music: first as an opera singer, and then in arts management.

 If you’re ever feeling very unwell or unsafe the porters are available 24/7.
 Their phone number is 01223 331100, and they can also be emailed at firstname.lastname@example.org.